 Changes in How Your Body Uses Protein and Calories

 Because of the way cancer affects your body, you may require more protein and calories than usual to meet basic nutrition needs.

-In addition to a mesothelioma doctor and respiratory specialists, you may want to consult with a dietitian, too.
+In addition to a mesothelioma specialist and respiratory specialists, you may want to consult with a dietitian, too.

-A dietitian can work with you to build on the tips above and create an individualized nutrition plan that may ease some of the dietary side effects of mesothelioma.
+A dietitian can work with you to build an individualized nutrition plan that may ease some of the dietary side effects of mesothelioma.